-However, if you are comfortable with the possibility of fluctuating income and can accept investment risk a transfer to a defined contribution scheme may help you to chose a different shape of retirement income, pass on your pension wealth to nominated beneficiaries other than a spouse in the event of death or take part of your benefits such as tax free cash without the need for a regular income.
+If you are comfortable with the possibility of fluctuating income and can accept transfer risk and investment risk, a transfer to a defined contribution scheme may help you to choose a different shape of retirement income, pass on your pension wealth to nominated beneficiaries other than a spouse in the event of death or take part of your benefits such as tax free cash without the need for a regular income.

 Before making any financial decision such as how to take your retirement benefits it is important to understand all your options, benefits risks and disadvantages and seek advice from a professional on the best outcomes for you.
-If you wish to transfer a defined benefit scheme with a transfer value in excess of £30,000 you must seek and evidence you have received financial advice prior to signing the transfer papers.
+If you wish to transfer a defined benefit scheme with a transfer value above £30,000 you must seek and evidence, you have received financial advice before signing the transfer papers.

 If you have not looked at the options available to you in retirement for your pension savings you may be pleasantly surprised.
 You do not have to buy an annuity in retirement now and therefore can maintain full control of your accumulated pension.
 By maintaining control you are also able to drawdown payments or an income as and when you require them or if not required you can leave your pension to accumulate free of tax (subject to the lifetime allowance at the age of 75).